Get the latest exhibition, events and programming activities at Queensland Museum Kurilpa every month, with our free eNews straight to your inbox!

 Recommended for kids & families

-The enclosed garden is a fun hands-on space to play and embark on an adventure with our life-sized T-rex and Triceratops.
+The enclosed garden is a fun, relaxed space to play and chill out under our life-sized T-rex and Triceratops.

 Step back in time in Brisbane's iconic Dinosaur Garden.
-With plenty of covered space, the Dinosaur Garden is a great area to rest and have refreshments.
-After refuelling, burn off some energy playing, learning, dancing and singing.
+With plenty of covered space, the Dinosaur Garden is a great area to enjoy a packed lunch, rest and reflect on your visit.
 Don't forget to snap a photograph with the T-rex or Triceratops.

 1 of 1

 The life-size replicas of Tyrannosaurus rex and Triceratops in the Dinosaur Garden were shipped to Queensland Museum from New York in the late 1970s.
 Since then they have been much-loved 'guardians' of the museum.